Tidal effects based on GUP-induced effective metric: introduction

 However, as is well known, Einstein's GR is the geometric theory of gravitation and a given spacetime structure is completely determined by a metric tensor as a solution to Einstein's equations, which describe the relation between the geometry of a spacetime and the energy-momentum contained in that spacetime.
 In this regard, if one can find a metric tensor including the GUP effect, it would be more efficient to implement research such as black hole physics, including both classical and quantum aspects.
-Various authors \cite{Scardigli:2014qka,FaragAli:2015boi,Contreras:2016xib,Vagenas:2017vsw, Jusufi:2022uhk,Chemisana:2023fuk} have tried to incorporate GUPs into metrics, which we will call a GUP-induced effective metric.
-Very recently, Ong \cite{Ong:2023jkp} has obtained one by careful reasoning and calculated physical quantities like Hawking temperature and black hole shadow.
+Various authors \cite{Scardigli:2014qka,FaragAli:2015boi,Vagenas:2017vsw,Contreras:2016xib, Anacleto:2020lel,Anacleto:2021qoe,Jusufi:2022uhk,Chemisana:2023fuk} have tried to incorporate GUPs into metrics, which we will call a GUP-induced effective metric.
+Very recently, Ong \cite{Ong:2023jkp} has obtained a satisfying GUP-induced effective metric by emphasizing the importance of using the full GUP expression instead of just series expansions \cite{Contreras:2016xib,Anacleto:2020lel,Anacleto:2021qoe}, which has some subtleties and shortcomings of undesired features.

 With the advent of a GUP-induced effective metric, it would be interesting to study tidal forces and their effects to see what the modification in the metric gives.
 In GR, it is well known that a body in free fall toward the center of another body gets stretched in the radial direction and compressed in the angular one \cite{MTW:1973,DInverno:1992,Carroll:2004,Hobson:2006}.
 These are due to the tidal effect of gravity that causes two body parts to be stretched and/or compressed by a difference in the strength of gravity.
 These are common in the universe, from our solar system to stars in binary systems, galaxies, clusters of galaxies, and even gravitational waves \cite{Goswami:2019fyk}.
 On a theoretical side, the tidal effects have been studied in various spherically symmetric spacetimes, such as Reissner-Nordstr\"om black hole \cite{Crispino:2016pnv}, Kiselev black hole \cite{Shahzad:2017vwi}, some regular black holes \cite{Sharif:2018gaj,Lima:2020wcb}, Schwarzschild black hole in massive gravity \cite{Hong:2020bdb}, 4D Einstein-Gauss-Bonnet black hole \cite{Li:2021izh}, Kottler spacetimes \cite{Vandeev:2021yan}, and many others \cite{Vandeev:2022gbi,Madan:2022spd,Liu:2022lrg,LimaJunior:2022gko,Abbas:2023gap, Toshmatov:2023anz}.